andyt530/az2tf/README.md

 ### OMS

-Not all OMS solutions can be imported (naming issues with Azure)
+If solutions have '[' & ']' in their names they wil be ignored.

 ### ExpressRoute